JonathanCao801/World-Happiness-Analysis-2015-2017-/README.md

 # What can we learn from this?
 There is a lot of information we can gain from finding the top 3 variables that contribute the most to a country's Happiness Score and the happiest regions/countries in the world.

-If a country is interested in improving the overall happiness of its citizens, it should focus on
+If a country is interested in improving the overall happiness of its citizens, it should focus on improving its economy, family, and health.

+There are many different

+Some countries that can be used as benchmarks include Switzerland, Denmark, Iceland, and Norway.